carloterzaghi/Clinostat3D-Arduino/README.md

 # Clinostat3D-Arduino
-This code was produced using two board, one Esp32 board and one Arduino, so you need to use both to work this project, in this GitHub you should found the Arduino code part.
+This code was produced using four boards, one NodeMCU-Esp32 board, two Arduino Nano and one connection PCB board, so you need to use all the files to work this project, in this GitHub you should found the Arduino Nano 1 code part.
 I recommend to use the IDE PlatformIO to use this code, because was what I used to code this code, but if you want to use the Arduino IDE it is okay too. <br>
 All the code produced in C++ is found in the src folder.<br>
 If you want the see the <strong>Connection PCB</strong> part click here: [Clinostat3D-Connection-PCB](https://github.com/carloterzaghi/Clinostat3D-Connection-PCB)</br>
 If you want the see the <strong>Esp32</strong> part click here: [Clinostat3D-Esp32](https://github.com/carloterzaghi/Clinostat3D-Esp32)</br>